remyahk12/ozticket-preq/README.md

 <img src ="https://github.com/user-attachments/assets/64e31689-62a0-48dc-8615-9b171805bd12" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
-<p> Step:2 As a Help Desk Agent (john), observe the ticket’s properties
+<p> Step:2 As a Help Desk Agent (john), observe the ticket’s properties.Talk to the customer.Find out more details of the issue .Realized the issue is
+	under severe priority and comes under report a issue/Business continuity issue.John psot a comment on the changes and assign it to the online banking team
 	Priority
 	Department
 	SLA
 	Assigned To
+	Set Properties to the ticket
+        Sev-A (1 day, 24/7)
+        Online Banking Department

 </p>
 <p>
 <img src ="https://github.com/user-attachments/assets/ec53087d-51c9-4b92-b5f0-9863d0be8dd8" height="80%" width="80%" alt="Disk Sanitization Steps"/>